SDiFI/masdif/README.md

 The `chat_widget` section contains options for the web chat widget.
 You can enable/disable the widget and change the path where it is served.

+## feedback
+The `feedback` section contains options for the feedback provided by the user.
+Feedback is stored per response message, i.e. it's possible to provide feedback for each response the bot utters.
+The webchat widget provides a thumbs up/down button under each bot response message.
+If the user clicks on a feedback button, a string associated with that button is sent to Masdif.
+In the configuration, you can enable forwarding feedback to the dialog system via a configurable intent.
+You can also enable adding the original message text to the intent the feedback refers to.
+This text is then sent as a "text" entity parameter to the feedback intent.
+Forwarding the feedback to the dialog system enables reaction to user feedback.
+If you don't want to forward feedback to the dialog system, the feedback string is just stored in the database and can later be reviewed by an administrator.

 ## languages
 The `languages` section contains a list of languages that are supported by the bot.
 The language codes are returned by `GET /info` requests to e.g. give the chat widget the option to show a language chooser.